mnao305/chrome-extension-upload/README.md

 # chrome-extension-upload

-This Action allows you to automatically upload and publish browser extensions to the Chrome web store.
+This Action allows you to automatically upload and publish browser extensions to the Chrome Web Store.

 This action is a wrapper for [chrome-webstore-upload](https://github.com/fregante/chrome-webstore-upload) and uses Chrome Web Store API v2.